Employment Opportunities

 • Be knowledgeable of the overall church goals and the ministries of the church and the Senior Pastor’s role and responsibility in each.

-• Manage all travel, speaking engagement, weddings, funerals, and community events,
+• Manage all travel, speaking engagement, weddings, funerals, and community events, coordinating details with all parties involved.

-• Manage expense reporting for the Senior Pastor, as well as expense reporting for the
+• Manage expense reporting for the Senior Pastor, as well as expense reporting for the Executive Assistant.

 • Communicate regularly with the Senior Pastor’s wife to ensure a strong family-church relationship, working together to ensure an effective, healthy, and sustainable rhythm of life and schedule.